 To ensure that Contributors are involved, we ask teams to participate if we think it's part of their domain.
 We also do stuff like look at the code impacted and find previous contributors or ask around for people who have experience in this area in their earlier roles.

-Finally, we make sure to inform the engineering organization by having a public #architecture-town-hall channel.
-We share meeting notes from the guild and notify them of any decisions which are in flight.
+Finally, we inform the engineering organization by having a public #architecture-town-hall channel.
+We share meeting notes from the guild and notify them of any decisions in flight.

 Our move from the architecture team to the architecture guild was received well and is paying a dividend.
 We went from ivory tower to town hall without losing our ability to make decisions effectively.
 All while gaining transparency, inclusiveness, and buy-in.